 The Gas Engine & Power Co. and Charles L. Seabury & Co., Consolidated, established in Morris Heights, New York, quickly converted the ship to Navy service.
-They equipped the USS Sachem with modern maritime navigation, outfitted it with depth charges racks, removed the masts, sealed the ornate brass, fringed the portholes, and raised the sides to make it ocean-worthy.
+They equipped the USS Sachem with modern maritime navigation, removed the masts, sealed the ornate brass, fringed the portholes, and raised the sides to make it ocean-worthy.
 SP-192 was outfitted it with depth charges racks and and unimpressive armament : one 6-pounder 57mm deck gun, a pair of 3-pounder 37mm guns, and two light machine-guns.
 The USS Sachem (SP 192) was placed in service on August, 19th 1917, under the Third Maritime District and its mission was to patrol around harbors and spot submarines around the Carribean, sometimes up to the Keys and coasts of Florida.

 Above : USS Sachem (SP 192) during World War I.

 Below : the USS Sachem (SP 192) dry docked at the Key West Navy Yard in Florida, circa 1917.

 But the Sachem had another mission during the war...

-Edison, after the outbreak of World War I, had a queer fascination with producing any novel ideas to defend against the German U-Boats, and believed that he could produce defensive and offensive means for the United States.
+Thomas Edison, after the outbreak of World War I, had a queer fascination with producing any novel ideas to defend against the German U-Boats, and believed that he could produce defensive and offensive means for the United States.

 During World War I, Edison would help the US Navy, promising to develop submarine & torpedoe detection systems and ship camouflaging systems.
 Edison needed a floating laboratory : after searching for a suitable boat to charter, the Navy assigned him the USS Sachem (SP-192) in the spring of 1917.
 Then, they outfitted it for Edison and his employees.